M0nica/dog-lovers/README.md

 - Allows users to click a button in order to get a new photo.
 - Overlays photo with text

 ## Future Functionality to Implement

 - [ ] Increase test coverage
   - [ ] i.e., mock fetch
 - [ ] Improve styling and make it more mobile-responsive
+  - [ ] Make CSS more flexible to accommodate different image ratios so that text is always ontop of the image vs. flowing off the image when the image is too small
 - [ ] Modularize code more into more composable files
 - [ ] Implement more robust and resilient way of extracting breed of a photo from the url in order to approve aria-label text
-- [ ] Add server-side rendering
+- [ ] Add server-side rendering to make application more SEO-friendly and have better speed performance

 ## Instructions for Developing

 1. Install dependencies in the root with `yarn` .
 2. Run development version of app locally at http://localhost:3000 with `yarn start`
 3. Run `yarn test` to run unit tests

 ## Instructions for Deploying

 - Run `yarn build` in order to create a production version of the application in the `/build` directory.